-- A Bachelor's degree in Nursing from a program accredited by CCNE or ACEN, or foreign equivalent. - A grade point average (GPA) of 3.0 or higher on a 4.0 scale, or equivalent. - 3.
-A current active, unencumbered Indiana or Compact registered professional nurse license. - Some tracks may require RN experience for admission.
-Please see website for details. - Ability to use computer technologies including accessing, retrieving, receiving, and communicating information.
+- A Bachelor's degree in Nursing from a program accredited by CCNE or ACEN/NLNAC, or foreign equivalent. - A grade point average (GPA) of 3.0 or higher on a 4.0 scale, or equivalent. - 3.
+A current active, unencumbered Indiana or Compact registered professional nurse license. - Knowledge, skills, and abilities to use computer technologies to communicate. - Applicants who completed their undergraduate nursing degree outside of the United States must demonstrate English proficiency. - Some tracks may require RN experience for admission.
+Please see website for details.